-Many people suffer from shutting down when they are upset.
+Many people suffer from shutting down emotionally when they are upset.

 There is no one cause of this behavior.
 It could be a self-defense mechanism, it could be an inability to process negative feelings, and it could be due to dissociation.

-These are just a few reasons why someone may shut down when they are upset.
+These are just a few reasons why someone may experience emotional shutdown when they are upset.

 The truth is, the best way to understand your behavior is to undergo cognitive behavioral therapy (CBT), which can be provided by a professional mental health therapist.
 However, learning about your behavior is a great step into figuring out your reactions, and finding a balance in your life.